 The aircraft arrived in Durban on 'Clan Mathieso' on 20 October 1940.
 On 15 March 1941 the aircraft, now with the serial number 215, was taken on charge by 13 Squadron (soon to be renumbered 43) based at Swartkop.
 On 31 March 1941 it ran out of fuel and force landed near Pitsani whilst being flown by 2/Lt Peter M. Hedley.
 The pilot suffered no injuries but the aircraft suffered Cat 2 damage.
 Records show the aircraft being stored before being delivered to No.2 Air Depot Kimberley where it was scrapped.

-The Fury made its first post restoration flight from Goodwood on the 30th July 2012.
+The Fury made its first post restoration flight from Goodwood (as close as we could get to Tangmere) on the 30th July 2012.